Last Updated on September 2, 2022 by The Filtery Staff

-A lot of lunch boxes and bags are made out of PVC or other types of plastic that contain endocrine disrupting chemicals like BPA and phthalates, which can cause long-term negative health effects.
+A lot of lunch boxes and bags are made out of PVC or other types of plastic that contain endocrine disrupting chemicals like BPA and phthalates, which come with potential negative health effects.

 Although it’s important to avoid these types of plastic as best you can throughout the different areas of life, it’s even more crucial to do so when it comes to food storage.
-You don’t want to end up eating these chemicals after they leach into your food!
+When it can be avoided, you don’t want to end up eating these chemicals after they leach into your food.

 So in this article, we’re talking about what materials to look for in safe, non-toxic lunch boxes.
 Then we’ll give you our favorite brands.